bernardjezua/bernardjezua/README.md

 </div>

 ### <div align="center">Hello World!
 My name is Bern.
-I'm 22 years old and based in Los Baños, PH.
-A UX/UI designer and front-end developer.</div>
+I'm 22 years old UX/UI designer and front-end developer based in Los Baños, Philippines.
+Nice to meet you!</div>

 - ✨ I’m aspiring to be a full-stack developer in web development.

 - 📚 I'm currently a fourth-year student studying at the University of the Philippines Los Baños, to get a bachelor's degree in Computer Science.

 - ☕ Likes to drink coffee or headbop to music while coding.

+- 🤝 I also like to volunteer and help out other people within the community.

 <br/>